Director of TRACES and Spuren e.V. (Germany)

 A native of the Republic of Georgia (not the Peachtree State), I became involved with Spuren through meeting Michael, who encouraged me to get involved with what he promised to be an exciting non-profit educational project.
 While my tasks here mainly have been along the lines of website and flyer/PowerPoint presentation design, I’ve become increasingly confident in the overall project’s use of history as a way to facilitate encounters between groups of people: different ethnicities, nationalities, religions, ages, generations, etc. I love our work together and am proud that thousands of people will gain greater awareness of history and their place in it through my designs.
 Isn’t that a great thing?

-Current Workaway and Other Volunteers
+Current Workawayers, Other Volunteers and Interns

-Recent Workaway Volunteers
+Recent Workawayers and Other Volunteers

 Niccolò Bonseri